amazon-archives/aws-full-stack-template/workshop/readme.md

     },
 ```

 Note we have added the "lastUpdated" parameter in two places.
 Save your function.
-Since the function hasn't been used yet, there won't be any "lastUpdated" record created it is called, so go modify one of your goals in the app.
+Since the function hasn't been used yet, there won't be any "lastUpdated" record created until the function is called, so go modify one of your goals in the app.
 You can change the title or description (up to you), and choose "Update goal."

 Next, let's go to DynamoDB to verify the new "lastUpdated" information is passed through.
 Open the DynamoDB console and search for a table ending in "-Goals."
 Open the goal you updated, and you should now see the "lastUpdated" information in the item.